AnoushkaTripathi/NIELIT-INTERNSHIP-ON-HLS-PROGRAMMING/README.md

 ### Testbench

 The final part of the code is the testbench.
 It reads the input frequency values from a file, processes them using the Huffman encoding function, and compares the resulting codewords with an existing golden reference stored in a file.

+Detailed Description
+The testbench verifies the correctness of the Huffman encoding implementation by comparing the output with a precomputed golden reference.

+Input: A file containing symbol frequencies.

+Output: A file containing the encoded symbols.
+Steps:

+Read the input frequencies from a file.

+Perform the Huffman encoding process.

+Write the encoded symbols to an output file.

+Compare the output file with the golden reference file to verify correctness.

 **Code Snippet:**
 ```cpp